HaoyuanYang-2023/ImagineFSL/README.md

 <h3> Synthesize Captions </h3>

-We use Llama 3 to synthesize text.
-The Llama 3 weight files can be downloaded [here](https://huggingface.co/meta-llama/Meta-Llama-3-8B).
+We use Llama 3 8B to synthesize text.
+The weight files of Llama 3 8B can be downloaded [`here`](https://huggingface.co/meta-llama/Meta-Llama-3-8B).

 Get into the Llama 3 directory: